 In the mean time we’re looking for other locations for the Pink Coffee Walk-Ins, maybe even with a partner.

 Our Pink Life discussion group will meet on Monday afternoon, also every two weeks.
 At the moment the youngest of the group is 61, and the oldest is 95 years young.
 They talk about themes they came up by themselfs, or something that happens in the here and now.

 Another feature is ‘OudRoze Agenda‘ the Old Pink Agenda, an agenda with tips for GLBT people in Amsterdam, and sometimes in the neighborhood of the city. the Agenda is in Dutch only.
-Next to that we give information on art, culture, movies and the like, in a PDF magazine, which you can download or read on ISSUU.
+Next to that we give information on art, culture, movies and the like.

-Most of it is found on the website, but sometimes we dig a bit deeper and we give information on all the Pink groups that are active in Amsterdam and surrounding areas.
-Like the January 2018 issue: Roze organisaties in Amsterdam e.o. (sorry, again in Dutch only!)
+Most of it is found on the website, we dug a bit deeper and we give information on all the Pink groups that are active in Amsterdam and surrounding areas.
+Our latest list, Pink (social) map is now online check it out! (sorry, again in Dutch only!)